MHickey2/EssenChelle-Oils/README.md

 <br/>

 ### 13. Privacy Policy Page    <a name="privacypolicypage"></a>
 This page shows the Privacy Policy for the EssenChelle Oil Company.
 The link to the page can be found in the footer section.
-When used it will open the page in a new tab.
+The Privacy Policy was generated with [The Privacy Policy Generator](https://www.privacypolicygenerator.info/)

 <br>